TIBCOSoftware/mashling/cli/docs/gateway.md

 **options**

-- *-f* : specify the mashling json (default is mashling.json).
+- *-f* : specify the Mashling json (default is mashling.json).
-- *-h* : the hostname where this mashling will be deployed (default is localhost).
+- *-h* : the hostname where this Mashling will be deployed (default is localhost).
 - *-t* : the trigger name to target (default is all).
 - *-o* : the output file to write the swagger.json to (default is stdout).